picasso/zu-translate/README.md

                 'value'		=> 'myplugin_action_two',
                 'icon'		=> 'admin-customizer',
                 'color'		=> 'gold',
-                // the button will be visible only if this option is 'true' 'depends'	=> 'option2',
+                // the button will be visible only if "option2" is 'true' 'depends'	=> 'option2',
             ],
         ],